 If you’re planning a reunion to which most people will have to fly, make sure travel arrangements are coordinated.
 “Try to book nonstop,” says Michelle Justiniano, a flight attendant.
 “If you need to book a flight that has stops, make sure you have plenty of time between flights.
 Thirty minutes from one gate to another may be challenging if you’re seated in the back of the first plane and need to get to another concourse.”

 Weather can also be an issue with air travel, especially in the spring or summer, so give yourself plenty of extra time between flights.

 Consider outsourcing the help

-If the reunion planning starts to become overwhelming, you may want to consider hiring someone to take care of the little things.
-“My family gets together at an all-inclusive resort in Cancun,” says Diana Chhuor, a technical support analyst with a large family.
+If the reunion planning starts to become overwhelming, consider hiring someone to take care of the little things.
+“My family gets together at an all-inclusive resort in Cancun,” says Diana Chhour, a technical support analyst with a large family.
 “The resort has a coordinator to schedule reservations at restaurants.”
 Such conveniences minimize the hassle and take stress out of having to worry about every last detail.

 “My family hires a whole countryside hostel just for us,” says Dan Underwood, who lives in London and has a reunion with his Scottish family every few years.
 Renting out an entire villa just for your guests, with staff onsite to plan meals and events, can make the weekend comfortable and relaxing.

-Whether you’re expecting a few members of your extended family or hundreds of relatives, following these planning tips will ensure your next reunion is an enjoyable and memorable experience.
+Whether you’re expecting a few members of your extended family or hundreds of relatives, trying these family reunion ideas will ensure your next get-together is an enjoyable and memorable experience.